What is Perceptual Informatics?

 Perception is one of the oldest fields within scientific psychology, and there are correspondingly many theories about its underlying processes.
 One of the oldest quantitative laws in psychology is Weber’s law (1834), which says that the smallest change in a natural stimulus intensity that we can perceive is proportional to the original intensity.

 Informatics includes the science of information, the practice of information processing, and the engineering of information systems.
 Informatics concerns the architecture, functioning, and interactions of natural and artificial systems that store, process and communicate information.
-Since computers, individuals and organizations all process information, informatics has computational, cognitive and social aspects.
+Since computers, individuals and organisations all process information, informatics has computational, cognitive and social aspects.

 Understanding informational phenomena